 V&A ‘Reflection Room’ By Flynn Talbot

 As one of the most publicised installations of the festival, this clearly wasn’t one to be missed.
 Thankfully the experience not only lived up to expectation, but delivered beyond it.
 The intermittent reflective surfaces which lined each side of the space meant that the view of the room and others around you constantly changed, creating a sensation of continual movement.
 The shifting light sequences – from blue to red – progressing from one end of the room to the other- created a different visual experience at every point throughout the journey.
-The individual interactions we had with the installation made for a truly immersive experience.
+The individual interactions we had with the installation made for a truly immersive human experience.

 Darcroom Installations By Various Collaborators